vitalics/blog/src/content/blog/07-rslike-cmp.md

 heroAlt: "rslike/cmp package"
 ---

+## The Problem

-At the previous article I was described my new package distributed via npm - @rslike/std - standard JS library which allows to remove undefined behavior in your code.
+At the previous article I was described my new package distributed via npm - `@rslike/std` - standard JS library which allows to remove undefined behavior in your code.
 But today, std is not a part of our story.

+## The Solution

-Today, I'm gonna show you comparison package(@rslike/cmp).
+Today, I'm gonna show you comparison package(`@rslike/cmp`).
 Using this package you can compare your classes and(or) objects like a pro.

 How to install: